stephaneVercouillieBMID/slate/source/index.html.md

   <li>Enable ‘Associated Domains’ on your app identifier.</li>
   <li>Enable ‘Associated Domain’ on in your Xcode project.</li>
   <li>Add the proper domain entitlement and make sure the entitlements file is included at build: Xcode will do it automatically by itself.</li>
   <li>Create the ‘apple-app-site-association’ file (AASA).
-The AASA file contains a JSON object with a list of apps and the URL paths on the domain that should be included or excluded as Universal Links.
+The AASA file contains a JSON object with a list of apps and the URL paths on the domain that should be included or excluded as Universal Links.</li>

 The JSON object will contain:

 Parameter |	Description
 :-- | :--
 appID	| Built by combining your app’s Team ID (it should be retrieved from https://developer.apple.com/account/#/membership/) and the Bundle Identifier.
 In the example attached, JHGFJHHYX is the Team ID and com.facebook.ios is the Bundle ID. paths	| Array of strings that specify which paths are included or excluded from association.
-Note: these strings are case sensitive and that query strings and fragment identifiers are ignored.</li>
+Note: these strings are case sensitive and that query strings and fragment identifiers are ignored.

   <li>Upload the ‘apple-app-site-association’ file to your HTTPS web server for the redirection URI communicated in the Authentication request.
-The file can be placed at the root of your server or in the .well-known subdirectory.
+The file can be placed at the root of your server or in the .well-known subdirectory.</li>

 <aside class="notice"> While hosting the AASA file, please ensure that the AASA file:
 <ul>